Data protection

 • mobile apps for smartphones and other devices

-In short: The data protection declaration applies to all areas in which personal data is processed in a structured manner in the company via the channels mentioned.
+In short: This privacy policy applies to all areas in which personal data is processed in a structured manner within the company via the channels mentioned.
 If we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.

-In the following data protection declaration, we provide you with transparent information on the legal principles and regulations, i.e. the legal basis of the General Data Protection Regulation, which enable us to process personal data.
+In the following privacy policy we provide you with transparent information on the legal principles and regulations, i.e. the legal basis of the General Data Protection Regulation, that enable us to process personal data.

-As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of April 27, 2016.
-You can of course read this EU General Data Protection Regulation online on EUR-Lex, the gateway to the EU -Legal, see https://eur-lex.europa.eu/legal-content/DE/TXT/?uri=celex%3A32016R0679 .
+As regards EU law, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016.
+You can of course consult this EU General Data Protection Regulation online on EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/DE/TXT/?uri=celex%3A32016R0679 read more.

 We only process your data if at least one of the following conditions applies:

-Other conditions such as the perception of recordings in the public interest and the exercise of public authority as well as the protection of vital interests do not usually apply to us.
-If such a legal basis should be relevant, it will be shown in the appropriate place.
+Other conditions such as the taking of recordings in the public interest and the exercise of public authority as well as the protection of vital interests do not generally apply to us.
+If such a legal basis should be applicable, it will be indicated in the appropriate place.

 Contact details of the person responsible